LongBu/AWS-SAP-C02-Study-Guide/README.md

   * If ping needed (EC2) from on-premises, add ICMP protocol on the inbound SGs
 ### Transit VPC:
   * Uses customer managed EC2(s) VPN instances in a dedicated transit VPC resources with an IGW
-  * Data transfer charged for traffic traversing this VPC an again from the transit VPC to on-premises network or different AWS regions
+  * Data transfer charged for traffic traversing this VPC and again from the transit VPC to on-premises network or different AWS regions
   * Consider AWS Transit Gateway (shared services VPC) as a cheaper and less maintenance alternative

 ### VPC Peering: